Download the 2023 Blepharoplasty Guide

 Some of the most popular eye surgery procedures are:

-- A surgical procedure that removes excess skin and fatty tissue from the eyelids and is performed for aesthetic or functional reasons.
+- Is a surgical procedure that removes both excess skin and fatty tissue from the eyelids.

-- Canthoplasty or Cate Eye Surgery is a surgical procedure that corrects eyelids by making tissue adjustments to change the configuration and/or position of the lateral canthus of the eyelid area.
+- Canthoplasty is a surgical procedure that corrects eyelids by making tissue adjustments to change the configuration and/or position of the lateral canthus of the eyelid area.

 - Asian Double Eyelid Surgery is a surgical procedure that creates a crease that is otherwise hidden in people of Asian ethnicity.